Sister Death: Release

 The film was presented as the opening film of the 56th Sitges Film Festival on 5 October 2023.
 It was distributed by Netflix, with a streaming release set for 27 October 2023.

 Reception

-According to the American review aggregation website Rotten Tomatoes, Sister Death has a 88% approval rating based on 16 reviews from critics, with an average rating of 7.2/10.
+According to the American review aggregation website Rotten Tomatoes, Sister Death has an 88% approval rating based on 16 reviews from critics, with an average rating of 7.2/10.

 Miguel Ángel Romero of Cinemanía rated the film 4 out of 5 stars, underscoring Plaza's consolidation as a master of Spanish horror cinema as a verdict.

 Jesse Hassenger of Decider.com gave the film a positive recommendation, deeming it to be "an efficient and well-made horror picture".

 Elsa Fernández-Santos of El País assesses that Plaza delivers one of his best films owing to a staging combining a "Gothic tale background with Spartan architecture and an aura of fierce fatality and martyrdom", writing that the film is built "with visual elements that are as simple as they are disturbing".

 Sister Death has been classified in Collider as a nunsploitation film.